top of page

 A very common claim about the German language- not just by Mark Twain- is that its nouns are often too long.
 In this post, I explain why this is actually a good thing.

 Long nouns in German are almost always so-called compound nouns, i.e. made up of several individual nouns.
-Students learn to appreciate this fairly quickly when they realise that as soon as they can break down nouns into their individual compounds they can usually deduce the meaning of the overall meaning.
+Students learn to appreciate this fairly quickly when they realise that as soon as they can break down nouns into their individual compounds they can usually deduce the overall meaning.

 das Telefon + die Nummer = die Telefonnummer (telephone number)